webarkit/jsfeatNext/README.md

 ## Future features
 As soon the code will be stable i will move to the webarkit.org and releasing the first npm package.
+Not all the original classes from jsfeat are yet implemented, this will be done in a near future.

 ## Examples
 Go in the examples folder to test some of them.